mslusarz/csv-nix-tools/doc/csv-netstat.1.md

 :   print output in table format with pager

 -T, --as-table
-:   XXX
+:   produce output as table *socket*

 -t, --tcp
-:   XXX
+:   print information only about TCP sockets

 -u, --udp
-:   XXX
+:   print information only about UDP sockets

 -w, --raw
-:   XXX
+:   print information only about RAW sockets

 -x, --unix
-:   XXX
+:   print information only about UNIX sockets

 -4, --inet4
-:   XXX
+:   print information only about IPv4 sockets

 -6, --inet6
-:   XXX
+:   print information only about IPv6 sockets

 --help
 :   display this help and exit